-The new building will be the on-campus home for the Power and Class of New England, the University of Massachusetts Minuteman Marching Band, one of thirteen collegiate marching band programs nation-wide to be awarded the Sudler Trophy by the John Phillip Sousa Foundation.
+This building serves as the much-needed on-campus home for the University of Massachusetts Minuteman Marching Band, one of thirteen collegiate marching band programs nation-wide to be awarded the Sudler Trophy by the John Phillip Sousa Foundation.

-- Energy Efficiency: The project is designed with high efficient mechanical system, increased insulation, aggressive glazing choices and efficient lighting design that will reduce the overall energy cost by greater than 31.7% versus the LEED base case.
+Energy Efficiency: The project is designed with high-efficiency mechanical systems, increased insulation, aggressive glazing choices and efficient lighting design to reduce the overall energy cost by greater than 31.7% more than conventional buildings, and more than the LEED base case.

-- Construction Waste Management: UMASS and its contractor have committed to recycle at least 75% of the construction waste produced during the construction process, which will reduce the burden on the local landfills.
+Waste Management: UMASS and its contractor committed to recycling at least 75% of the construction waste produced during the construction process, reducing the burden on local landfills.

 Material Selection: The building was designed to maximize the use of materials with a high recycled content, thereby reducing negative impacts that result from extracting and processing virgin materials.
 The project also used regionally extracted and produced building materials whenever possible to reduce the negative environmental impacts that result from transportation, while also supporting local economies.